Electrode-iOS/ELWebService/docs/Programming-Guide.md

 ```
 service
     .GET("/brewers")
-    .responseJSON { json: Any?, response: URLResponse? in
+    .responseJSON { json: Any, response: URLResponse? in
         // process JSON
     }
     .responseError { error in